Skip to content

 You can explore the history of the Macleans in the last 700 years through family portraits hanging on the walls of the Great Hall, military uniforms and dresses from 1750 in the State Bedroom and Dressing Rooms, and memorabilia dedicated to the Scouting Association and their connection to the Macleans in the Clan Exhibition.

 The UK has many glorious castles to tell of its long and rich history.
 Although Wales has gained the nickname of the ‘land of castles,’ Scotland competes with it, having many picturesque castles dotting the corners of the country.
-To take your trip even a step further and live the fairytale dream, you can rent a castle in the UK.
+You can rent a castle in the UK to take your trip even further and live the fairytale dream.
 You’d be surprised how many of the magnificent castles can be rented!

 Leave a comment